-Last week, we explored six key ways that our clients are using EMPIs to achieve their most pressing initiatives.
-Working from a survey of 27 clients we conducted last fall, we explored how IMT Master:ID EMPI helps clients throughout the US and Canada with everything from consumer engagement and revenue cycle management to research and interoperability.
+Over the last few years, we have explored six key ways that our clients are using EMPIs to achieve their most pressing initiatives.
+Working from a survey of 27 clients we conducted, we explored how IMT Master:ID EMPI helps clients throughout the US and Canada with everything from consumer engagement and revenue cycle management to research and interoperability.

 One client said it best: “Our EMPI is the watchdog for our entire enterprise — it allows us to democratize our data.”

 But many clients spoke of structural challenges — budgets, governance, silos, or a simple lack of awareness — that can prevent organizations from truly using that valuable data.

 Traditionally, IT “owned” everything to do with data and the surrounding technology.
 That task has grown over time — a typical 20-person IT staff in a mid-sized hospital may now manage 150 different technologies — even as cost pressures have cut staff and other resources.

 While those from the Business side know that technology can drive efficiencies that cut costs, they often don’t realize that they have already invested in the tools — such as an EMPI — that can do what they need.